kmualim/DCGAN-Keras-Implementation/README.md

 Values are documented in the ipynb notebook for easy reference.

-Code was constructed with help from a [dcgan tutorial](https://towardsdatascience.com/implementing-a-generative-adversarial-network-gan-dcgan-to-draw-human-faces-8291616904a) by Felix Mohr.
+Code was constructed with help from [dcgan](https://towardsdatascience.com/implementing-a-generative-adversarial-network-gan-dcgan-to-draw-human-faces-8291616904a) by Felix Mohr.

 ## References:
 1. https://medium.com/@jonathan_hui/gan-dcgan-deep-convolutional-generative-adversarial-networks-df855c438f